Search engine marketing (SEM)

 For a long time, attribution and success metrics were siloed, with email marketers only looking at what happens in the email world and display marketers only looking at display ads, but teams are starting to dig into other channels to see how the influence is happening.

 Another problem lies with not tracking metrics other than conversion.
-In the last two or three years we've seen an increase in customers wanting to know the mid-funnel metrics, which are behaviours that customers are doing or taking after they click an ad.
+In the last two or three years we've seen an increase in customers wanting to know the mid-funnel metrics, which are behaviors that customers are doing or taking after they click an ad.
 For a long time, people assumed that every click and every conversion was the same.

-But as we started to deploy analytics and as companies started to look at other behaviours happening on the site after the click and before the conversion, advertisers got a better idea of how customers are behaving.
+But as we started to deploy analytics and as companies started to look at other behaviors happening on the site after the click and before the conversion, advertisers got a better idea of how customers are behaving.
 They can better figure out which customers take longer to convert.

 The other piece that can be challenging is understanding how to allocate that paid search budget in the most effective way.
 Companies need to really think about not just how do my keywords work individually to their best advantage, but how do they work together?
 What's the marginal return and that payoff between different keywords?